appliedAI-Initiative/pymetrius/{{cookiecutter.project_name}}/README-dev.md

 You can configure pytest, coverage and pylint by adjusting [pytest.ini](pytest.ini), [.coveragerc](.coveragerc) and [.pylintrc](.pylintrc) respectively.

-A note on notebooks: all notebooks in the [notebooks](notebooks) directory will be executed during test run, the results will be added to the docu in the _Guides and Tutorials_ section.
+Concerning notebooks: all notebooks in the [notebooks](notebooks) directory will be executed during test run, the results will be added to the docu in the _Guides and Tutorials_ section.
 Thus, notebooks can be conveniently used as integration tests and docu at the same time.